 we're carbon negative

 Last year, we stopped 122 tonnes of carbon entering the atmosphere.
-Our business isn't just carbon neutral - it's carbon negative.
+Our business isn't just carbon neutral – it's CARBON NEGATIVE.

 We turn felled city trees into furniture - trees that would otherwise be burned.